 Directors reviewed the effectiveness of the external auditor.
-No non-audit services were provided by the external auditor or its contractor, Ernst & Young LLP (EY).
+No non-audit services were provided by the external auditor but £502k was paid to its contractor, Ernst & Young LLP (EY), for services rendered relating to the Innovate UK Energy Integration project.
 No Director is a related party to EY.